Dani-Halegua/Chess/README.md

 As a data and chess lover, I did some small projects around chess.
 You will find them here :

--FIDE chess rating.ipynb is an exploratory data analysis (EDA) on a dataset that contains data about all FIDE chess players as of january 2024.
+-FIDE chess players.ipynb is an exploratory data analysis (EDA) on a dataset that contains data about all FIDE chess players as of january 2024.

 -pred_resultat_lichess.ipynb is a small machine learning project.
 The goal of this project is to predict the result of a given chess position played by 2 humans based on the computer evaluation of the position.